 Selwyn Chihong Mining Limited (Selwyn or the developer) is proposing the Howard's Pass Upgrade Project (HPARU Project).
 The purpose of this project is to upgrade the existing Howard's Pass Access road (HPAR) to a two-lane road, referred to as the upgraded Howard's Pass Access Road.
-This document is the Review Board's draft Terms of Reference (ToR).
-The Review Board is issuing this draft ToR for review by the developer and parties.
-The Review Board will issue the final ToR after this review.
-The final ToR will provide direction to Selwyn on the information that must be provided in the Developer's Assessment Report (DAR).
-The DAR will inform interested parties about the development, allow parties to assess potential impacts, and provide the developer's views on the potential impacts.
-The DAR will also identify mitigation measures to reduce the predicted adverse effects of project impacts.
+This document is the Review Board's Terms of Reference (ToR).
+The ToR provides direction to Selwyn on the Developer's Assessment Report (DAR) information requirements.
+The DAR will inform interested parties about the development, allow parties to assess potential project impacts, and provide the developer's views on those potential impacts.
+The DAR will also identify mitigation measures to reduce any predicted adverse project effects.